All Episodes

 My blood work has never been better.

-And the good news is is now I can even add cereal back to my diet, which I really miss.
+And the good news is, is now I can even add cereal back to my diet, which I really miss.

-But if you go up and down the cereal aisle, not only do you have the the food coloring based on petroleum-based products, but look at the sugar content.
+But if you go up and down the cereal aisle, not only do you have the food coloring based on petroleum-based products, but look at the sugar content.

-It's through it's through the roof.
+It's through the roof.

-Then they add that that crap corn syrup, Other chemical additives, and thankfully I met Peter Harris, and he and his dad created grainberry cereals to bring the healthiest, most natural choice back to the cereal aisle and give you a healthy choice.
+And thankfully, I met Peter Harris, and he and his dad created grainberry cereals to bring the healthiest, most natural choice back to the cereal aisle and give you a healthy choice.

 And frankly, I love the taste of it.